Delacorte Press | 2019

 Overall, these books make me feel very much like…

-And then the 18-year-old who works part-time at a grocery store starts talking about decorating her new apartment that has brick walls and quartz countertops and I just want to fucking scream because my first apartment had stained carpets, fake brown-wood laminate cupboards and my bike was stolen.
+And then the 18-year-old who works part-time at a grocery store starts decorating her new apartment that has brick walls and quartz countertops and I just want to fucking scream because my first apartment had stained carpets, fake brown-wood laminate cupboards and my bike was stolen.
+And I was 23.

 So, you know…